 You also need to make sure you’ve kept that little slip of paper they gave you when you entered Thailand for the first time.
 If you don’t still have it in your passport when you return to the airport to leave, you’ll have an even bigger delay and could miss your flight (it happens…).

-For a long stay in Phuket, why not do like the Russians?
-Rent a 3 or 4-bedroom villa for 3 months to avoid the worst of the winter back home.
+For a long stay in Phuket, why not do like many visitors – Rent a 3 or 4-bedroom villa for 3 months and avoid the worst of the winter weather back home.